van conversion mistakes - IMG 7520

 The Mistake: DIY Propane Installation

-Real Example: A DIY builder installed his own propane system using incorrect fittings and inadequate ventilation.
-A small leak could have caused a serious explosion if not discovered during a professional inspection.
+Real Case: A DIY builder set up his own propane system using wrong fittings and poor airflow.
+A small leak could have caused a serious blast if not found during a pro check.

 Why It Happens: